mathematicalthinking/encompass/UPGRADE_NOTES.md

 - Be careful around the use of objects that are being tracked.
 One must be careful to update their references so that they are reactive.
 Just setting a property won't be enough unless you use TrackedObject from tracked-built-ins.

 # Current Progress

+## Upgrade of elements

+- **Components** - most of the discussion in this file focuses on the upgrading of components from classic to modern (Glimmer, Octane, Ember 4.5).
+- **Adapters** - Upgraded
+- **Controllers** - Seem to have already been upgraded.
+I've not tested these.
+- **Helpers** - as document elsewhere in this document, all upgraded.
+- **Initializers** - only one and I believe it's not needed for production.
+I upgraded it, however.
+- **Mixins** - as documented elsewhere, I'm in the process of eliminating these and double-checking others' work on removing these from components, etc.
+- **Routes** - haven't upgraded these as yet (11/22/2024).
+They seem to work fine but should be upgraded to modern Ember.
+- **Serializers** - upgraded
+- **Services** - upgraded as documented elsewhere in this document.
+- **Styles** - everything seems to work, although they could be upgraded to more modern best practice.
+I'll leave that work for someone with more expertise in CSS and related technologies.
+- **Templates** - as documented elsewhere, I've been moving the component templates into app/components as they are upgraded.
+I've also been deleting templates that are unused.
+Other types of templates are still in need of upgrading.

 ## Removal of mixins